RedChow/HomeAutomation/LightSensor/README.md

 ## ToDo
 * Not sure if lux or visible light is the way to control the lights.
 Will update as discovery continues.

+## Updates
+* 2020-11-24: After a trial run, THRESHOLD set to 10.0 is too low.
+THRESHOLD is now set to 30.